Medical Devices Engineering MSc

 By the end of this course students will be able to:

-■ apply measurement principles, including those of instrumentation design and signal generation, underlying the design of near and far field optical biosensor systems, including those based upon fluorescence, plasmonics and other evanescent techniques, in order to evaluate the methodologies for developing biomedical sensors;
+■ apply measurement principles, including those of instrumentation design and signal generation, underlying the design of both electrical and optical biosensor systems, in order to evaluate the methodologies for developing biomedical sensors;

-■ appreciate the principles of fabrication methods, using the tools of micro and nanotechnology, in order to evaluate practical solutions to problems associated with the miniaturization of biomedical sensors;
+■ explain the principles of fabrication methods, using the tools of micro and nanotechnology, in order evaluate practical solutions to problems associated with the miniaturization of biomedical sensors;

-■ evaluate the challenges for developing low cost in vitro diagnostic sensors for use as both low power, point of care consumer diagnostics;
+■ evaluate the challenges for developing in vivo and in vitro diagnostic sensors for use as point of care diagnostics, including within the context of solutions sustainability and ethical considerations;

-■ make valid comparisons between different biosensing and Lab-on-a-Chip devices, based upon their ease of manufacture, cost, sensitivity and reproducibility in order to assess the market forces driving the development of these new sensors (through a series of talks given by industrialists)
+■ make valid comparisons between different biosensing and Lab-on-a-Chip devices, based upon their ease of manufacture, cost, sensitivity, reproducibility, as well as sustainability and ethical considerations, in order to understand the market forces driving the development of these new sensors.

 Minimum Requirement for Award of Credits